 Confidentiality and Privacy

 Confidential resources are confidential by federal and state law.
-UT also offers private resources who are not confidential but are non-mandatory reporters of Title IX incidents.
 These services will not share any identifiable information with Title IX, the police, parents, or anyone else without permission first, except in cases where there is concern of imminent harm to yourself, someone else, or the campus community.
-For more information about confidential and private resources, visit the Campus Resources page.
+For more information about confidential, visit the Campus Resources page.

 Even if a resource is not confidential, all student information will be handled in accordance with the regulations established by FERPA and maintained on a need-to-know basis.